Villa Wedding in St. Thomas

 After your ceremony, we’ll take care of filing the license.
 There’s nothing else you have to do.

 (If, and I only share as a point of interest, you were to ever file for divorce, you would file in the county/jurisdiction where you live.
-You don’t have to file it in the Caribbean!)
+You don’t have to file it in the Caribbean.
+But thankfully all my marriages last forever.)

 As an option, if you really don’t want to file the marriage license down here, you can choose to get legally married in the states and then have a symbolic ceremony in the Virgin Islands.
 This is relatively common since some people don’t want to have to go to a courthouse while on vacation.